Little Women Movie Review: Greta Gerwig Speaks For Every Woman In This Classic Tale

 Jo very clearly reminds us of the same when she says, "I am sick of people thinking love is all that a woman is fit for." but within a few seconds she breaks down also saying, she just wants to be loved because she is so lonely.
 That honesty is what the audience is expected to take back home with them.

 Unfortunately, Jo's Little Women, do not get the same privilege as the March sisters, she does marry the love she finds in the next man.
-But we get to pick the end we want for the March sister, Jo inherits Aunt March's house, which she chooses to turn into a school or girls and boys.
+But we get to pick the end we want for the March sister, Jo inherits Aunt March's house, which she chooses to turn into a school for girls and boys.
 Later, Meg can be seen teaching acting, while Amy teaches art to the schoolchildren.
-Jo also get what she wanted, the world to remember her as Jo March, the author of Little Women.
+Jo also gets what she wanted, the world to remember her as Jo March, the author of Little Women.

-Along with the cast, the film's costume design and colour palette is astonishing.
+Along with the cast, the film's costume design and colour palette are astonishing.
 Not only the leading women but also Timothée Chalamet as Lorie fits the bill for a young craft boy and a lord by the end.
-Each character in the film has a complex life, and it has been beautifully portrayed by Greta without having to sacrificing on much.
-Set in time of war, it also puts in perspective what truly is important, "Life is too short to be mad at your sister," - Jo
+Each character in the film has a complex life, and it has been beautifully portrayed by Greta without having to sacrifice much.
+Set in time of war, the film also puts in perspective what truly is important, "Life is too short to be mad at your sister," - Jo

 Greta at the beginning of the film assumes, everyone is well acquainted with the March sister, which makes it harder to make sense of the film at first.
 But as story proceeds, you get to know them better than you ever did before.
 Overall, Little Women is recommended on a cold winter morning, with a cup of coffee.
 For once instead of reading a book, you could choose to watch the movie.